-A facility master plan provides a long-range vision to ensure the physical condition of our schools provides a learning environment that aligns with the District’s mission.
+A facility master plan (FMP) provides a long-range vision to ensure the physical condition of our schools provides a learning environment that aligns with the District’s mission.
 It incorporates many diverse considerations into a strategic, evidence-based tool allowing the Board of Education to make informed capital decisions well into the future.
 Some of the considerations included in the planning process are:

 - Student Enrollment Projections*